 |Previous College:||Augustana (Ill.)
 College 1988, Eastern Illinois University — M.S.
 Sports Adminstration|

-The 2015 season will be Mike Ricketts’ 17th season as defensive coordinator with Hope College Football.
-He also will coach the safeties.
+The 2016 season will be Mike Ricketts’ 18th season with Hope College Football.
+He has been defensive coordinator since 2003.

 The 1992 and 1993 seasons were spent as the defensive coordinator at St. Lawrence University (New York).